 Back pain is one of the most serious conditions diagnosed by health care professionals.
 In reality, four out of five adults would suffer a serious back pain episode throughout their lifetime.
-Luckily, most people with back pain can easily resolve their frustration and return to regular social and job habits within 2-4 months, even without medication.
+Luckily, most people with chronic back pain can easily resolve their frustration and return to regular social and job habits within 2-4 months, even without medication.
 Decompression belts available at Halo Healthcare can also prove to be beneficial in easing back pain.

 It is very common to have an emotional response to severe back pain.
 These responses can involve panic, anxiety, and concern over what pain entails, how long it will continue, and how much it may interfere with everyday life activities.
 In reality, pain is a dynamic phenomenon that includes both physical and psychological factors.

 Both of these guidelines are designed to reduce the mental and psychological issues faced by most people with pain.
 When you are not happy with the diagnosis and details that you seek, recommend seeking a second opinion from your health care professional.
 Anxiety and depression will potentially increase the experience of pain and rising the capacity to deal with pain.